-- 4.1 It is the responsibility of the headteacher to implement the school anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying (See Appendix 2) - 4.2 The headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school. - 4.3 The headteacher sets the school climate of mutual support and praise for success, so making bullying less likely.
+- 4.1 It is the responsibility of the headteacher to implement the school anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying (See Appendix 1) - 4.2 The headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school. - 4.3 The headteacher sets the school climate of mutual support and praise for success, so making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.

-5 The role of the teacher/teaching assistant/MDA
+5 The role of the teacher

-- 5.1 Staff in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place. - 5.2 If teachers/TA's/MDA's witness an act of bullying, they do all they can to support the child who is being bullied and immediately inform the Headteacher - 5.3 Teachers/TA's attempt to support all children in their class and to establish a climate of trust and respect for all.
+- 5.1 Teachers in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place. - 5.2 If teachers witness an act of bullying, they do all they can to support the child who is being bullied.
+If a child is being bullied over a period of time, then, after consultation with the headteacher, the teacher informs the child's parents. - 5.3 Teachers attempt to support all children in their class and to establish a climate of trust and respect for all.
 By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying.